sabbir-rupom/akaash-rest-api/README.md

 You can follow my presentation slide on '[RESTApi Design & Develop](https://www.slideshare.net/rpm_ruoma/restapi-design-develop)'.
 I have tried to implement many features in this project mentioned in my slide tutorial, and I will continue working on this more ...

-## Skeleton Architecture

-The Rest-API project's skeleton is driven by the *Flight microframework*

-All necessary routing is done in `app/route/route.php` and pointed to `app/api/Controller.php`

-The *Controller* class receive the request method and search corresponding api Class inside the `app/api/` directory.

-The called api path is camelized [*The 1st letter of the string and letter/s next to underscore `_` / Hypen `-` is camelized and underscore / hypen is removed*] before searching the *API Class*

-The database query related functions been defined inside the `app/model` directory.
-All the DB Table model has to be extended with *Base Model Class* to inherit some basic query builder functions.

-The *Config* Class in `app/config` directory handles most of the major server configurations.

-For MySQL Database connectivity `PDO Driver` is used.
-If you are not familiar with PDO, please visit and learn the basics [ PDO Tutorial ](https://phpdelusions.net/pdo)

-The *helper* classes are defined in `app/common` directory.
-Available helper classes are:
-* ArrayUtil : Custom class for various array manipulations
-* DateUtil : Custom class for various date/time manipulations
-* Utils : Custom utility class for frequently used helper functions

-Application system classes are initialized in `app/system` directory.
-These classes are:
-* ApiException : API Exception class extends the default PHP *Exception Class* for common & user-defined exception messages for REST-APi
-* FileCacheClient : File cache class extending PhpFileCache library package ( [source link](https://github.com/Wruczek/PHP-File-Cache) )
-* JwtToken : Implementing JWT token features from extending JWT library package ( [source link](https://jwt.io/) )
-* MemcachedServer : Memcache implementation class
-* Security : Security class consists of some common sanitization function for input handling from xss-attack

-Server constant class definitions in `app/const` directory

-The *ResultCode* class is defined to modify messages from exception class with appropriate result-code and http-status-code for clients

 ## Development Guide

 * Write your api class controller in `app/api/` directory